Herrie82/org.webosinternals.saverestore/contrib/Readme.txt

 3. org.webosinternals.saverestore - ZZZ Save Restore Zip Creation
     > This files creates a ZIP file called saverestore-(timestamp).zip with a zipped up version of your entire save/restore directory [replacing (timestamp) with the actual timestamp]!
 Right now this is placed in the USB root directory (i.e /media/internal), although you can of course modify this.
 The script It is named "ZZZ Save Restore Zip creation" so that it appears at the very bottom of the save/restore installed apps list and will therefore will always be run last.

+4. com.palm.app.photos - This will ZIP up all the files in your /media/internal/DCIM/100PALM directory.
+    > This directory contains all the photos you have taken with your Camera and all the videos from your camcorder.
+    > This can be used to create backups of these directories for uploading to a cloud-storage app while not near a computer
+    > Note, if the directory your files are saved differs from 100PALM (e.g. 101PALM), you will need to edit the script

 In order to get these files into your scripts directory, you need to do one of the following 2 things:

 1) Run the following to command via Command Line (replacing [script name] with the name of the script you want